GitGudBruhh/SOI_24_RnC/README.md

 - The `WHEEL_POS_RATIO` is the ratio between the distance of the wheel's centre from the front, and the length of the robot.
 Here, PX*/W.
 - The `PATH_SENSOR_POS_RATIO` is the ratio of distance of a path sensor to its closest front corner, and the width of the robot.
 Here, (s1-X)/W. Note that the ratio must always be less than 0.5
+- The `PATH_SENSOR_FORWARD_OFFSET` is the perpendicular distance from the path sensors to the robot body.
 - The robot's dimensions can be customized (length and width)
 - The line strip width can be customized if one wants to generate custom mazes.
 - The wheel's specifications (Motor's max RPM, wheel radius, acceleration, angular acceleration) can also be changed